Un4gi/Cheat-Sheets/C#/README.md

 - To have the compiler auto-detect data type, use `var` as the type

 ### Type Conversion
-Can type cast variables to state data-loss is ok
+Can type cast variables to state risk of data-loss is known
 - `int = i; byte = (byte)i;`

 For non-compatible types, you can convert using `Convert` class.